 The straight answer to the possibility of growing sweet potatoes indoors is a YES, via its slips.
 Slips are the sprouts or shoots from the potato tubers with no roots.

 Most importantly, you would need to sprout your slips before planting them.
 Or, simply order the fresh slip online.

-Remember that these tubers are technically outdoor plants; thus, they need a sunny outdoor location with at least 6-8 hours of full sunlight to grow.
+Remember that these tubers are technically outdoor plants growing from Zone 9 to Zone 11.
+Thus, they need a sunny outdoor location with at least 6-8 hours of full sunlight to grow.

 Further, choose a bush variety of sweet potatoes indoors that can quickly grow in a limited space.

 Quick Tip: You can quickly “Sprout” slips by placing each tuber submerged into a glass of water until the slips (green vines) start sprouting within a few weeks.